7. People with anxiety are quicker to perceive changes in facial expressions.

 8. Writing and listening to music can reduce your anxiety.

 Writing could help you to untangle your own thoughts and being cleared towards the things you really worry about.
-Writing process makes your mind organizes itself and it will regulate the feeling of anxiousness.
+The writing process makes your mind organize itself and it will regulate the feeling of anxiousness.

 Music could also make the people with anxiety feel at ease; it makes us more relaxed, especially when we listen to the music with a slow rhythm.

-9. Practicing mindfulness is the key to control your anxiety.
+9. Practicing mindfulness is the key to controlling your anxiety.

 10. Anxiety will always there, but it actually could be turned off.

-Your anxiety can’t be disappeared, but you can always turn its volume down.
+Your anxiety will never disappear, but you can always turn its volume down.
 You need to give your mind a break from worrying over the same thing by imagining that you’re putting some of your disturbing thoughts in a box.